 Western’s newly developed Master of Education (STEM) helps you enhance your knowledge in the areas of science, technology, engineering and mathematics.
 Shows you how to teach, lead and better prepare your students to face the challenges of the future.
 Develops your understanding of how to develop, enact and evaluate curriculum reform.
 Prepares you to meet the demands of the 21st century, and inspire your secondary-school students to actively participate in and embrace these vital areas of learning.

-This course is taught online to fit in with your current teaching demands.
+This program is taught online to fit in with your current teaching demands.

 Top 4 in Australia for THE Impact Rankings on Quality Education